haroldtreen/haroldtreen.github.io/now.md

 permalink: /now/
 ---

+### July 24th, 2016
+- Completed the Salkantay trek!
+- Working on various projects in Cusco while awaiting my trip to Vancouver.

 ### July 12th, 2016
 - Just arrived in Cusco, Peru.
 Will be settling down here until I fly back to Vancouver at the end of the month.
 - Making plans to climb Machu Picchu.